ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 We've seen that text nodes insert *static* pieces of text---insert nodes allow you to *dynamically* type whatever text you like.
 If you are migrating from UltiSnips or SnipMate, LuaSnip insert nodes are analogous to other snippet engines' tabstops (`$1`, `$2`, etc.).

-**Use case:** You usually combine insert nodes with text nodes to insert variable content (using the insert nodes) into generic surrounding boilerplate (created by the text nodes).
+**Use case:** Combine insert nodes with text nodes to insert variable content (using the insert nodes) into generic surrounding boilerplate (created by the text nodes).

 Here are two concrete LaTeX examples of snippets for the LaTeX `\texttt` and `\frac` commands---I use text nodes to create the static boilerplate text and place insert nodes between the curly braces to dynamically type the commands' arguments:

 <image src="/assets/images/vim-latex/ultisnips/texttt-frac.gif" alt="The \texttt and \frac snippets in action" />

 You create an insert node by passing an index number, and optionally some initial text, to `require("luasnip").insert_node()` (abbreviated `i()`).
-Here is the for the above examples:
+Here is the code for the above examples:

 ```lua
 -- Combining text and insert nodes to create basic LaTeX commands